supermemo-wiki/SuperMemo.Wiki/supermemo/sleep-chart.md

 People with [Advanced Sleep Phase Disorder (ASPD)](https://en.wikipedia.org/wiki/Advanced_sleep_phase_disorder) and [Delayed Sleep Phase Disorder (DSPD)](https://en.wikipedia.org/wiki/Delayed_sleep_phase_disorder) might benefit from this tab.
 However, you can still use it to work out the "expected bedtime given a specific natural waking time."

 ![](/supermemo/sleep-chart/phase-shift-tab.png)

+As usual, let's dissect the graph above before having a look at some sample data interpretation:

 .
 .
 .